MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Dashboard/MyA-DB-Chats-and-calls.md

 ### Chats in Teams

  * Every Teams chat message that you send counts as 30 seconds.
  * Every Teams chat message that you receive counts as 0 seconds.
-This is because it has been empirically determined that the sent-messages time is a good predictor of the total duration of the Skype session.
+This is because it has been empirically determined that the sent-messages time is a good predictor of the total duration of the Teams session.

 ### Calls in Teams